emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has built in subs for most content. ✔️
 1. They have movies, shows and anime. ✔️
 1. Has watchlists and history when you make account. ✔️
-1. Has decent sorting and some collections, but more media discoverability options could be added. ⚠️
+1. Has decent sorting and collections, but more media discoverability options could be added. ⚠️
 1. Site does not have 4K content. ❌

 ***